 Contributions - In accordance with state statutes, annual actuarial valuations determine active member and employer contribution requirements.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.

-For the year ended June 30, 2017, statute required active ASRS members to contribute at the actuarially determined rate of 11.48 percent (11.34 percent for retirement and 0.14 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 11.48 percent (10.78 percent for retirement, 0.56 percent for health insurance premium benefit, and 0.14 percent for long-term disability) of the active members' annual covered payroll.
-In addition, the District was required by statute to contribute at the actuarially determined rate of 9.47 percent (9.17 percent for retirement, 0.21 percent for health insurance premium benefit, and 0.09 percent for long-term disability) of annual covered payroll of retired members who worked for the District in positions that an employee who contributes to the ASRS would typically fill.
-The District's contributions to the pension plan for the year ended June 30, 2017, were \$2,200,634.
-The District's OPEB contributions for the current and 2 preceding years, all of which were equal to the required contributions, were as follows:
+For the year ended June 30, 2018, statute required active ASRS members to contribute at the actuarially determined rate of 11.34 percent for retirement of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 10.9 percent for retirement of the active members' annual covered payroll.
+In addition, the District was required by statute to contribute at the actuarially determined rate of 9.26 percent for retirement of annual covered payroll of retired members who worked for the District in positions that an employee who contributes to the ASRS would typically fill.
+The District's contributions to the pension for the year ended June 30, 2018, was \$2,271,842.